Schedule TriggerSchedule Trigger

 Automatically

-If a schedule is missed, Kestra will automatically recover it by default.
+By default, Kestra automatically recovers missed schedules.
 This means that if the Kestra server is down, the missed schedules will be executed as soon as the server is back up.
 However, this behavior is not always desirable, e.g. during a planned maintenance window.
 In Kestra 0.15 and higher, this behavior can be disabled by setting the recoverMissedSchedules configuration to NONE.

 Kestra 0.15 introduced a new configuration allowing you to choose whether you want to recover missed schedules or not: